333 Commerce: Architecture and design

 The building sits on 2.7 acre of property on Commerce St between 3rd and 4th Avenues North, and has a footprint of 1 2/3 city blocks.
 It features a three-story winter garden atrium as its foyer and has a nine-story underground parking garage with 1,300 vehicle capacity.
 Its distinctive design and dark coloration have earned it the nickname "Batman Building", due to its resemblance to the cowl of superhero character Batman.
 Others regard the building as the tower undergirding the Eye of Sauron from J. R. R. Tolkien's Lord of the Rings trilogy.

 Richard Miller, the president of architectural firm Earl Swensson Associates, said of the design process: "...at the time we did that wanted a signature piece of architecture.
 What happens inside the building drives the way the outside looks."

 In August 2009, the French online business journal Le Journal du Net named the iconic "Batman Building", or as the article names it "La tour de Batman", one of the 12 most original office buildings in the world.

 In 2011, a drawing of 333 Commerce – alongside images of iconic structures from Tennessee's three other large cities (the Memphis Pyramid, Knoxville's Sunsphere, and the Tennessee Aquarium of Chattanooga) – was incorporated into the standard design of Tennessee's state-issued driver's licenses.
+The design was replaced with a new one featuring the state capitol in 2024.